Wyver-Solutions/wyver-solutions/30-values.md

 At least 10% of our profits is given away to local and international charities; usually with an educational focus.
 Charities we support on a regular basis include:

 - Boaz Trust - supporting refugees and asylum seekers in Manchester
-- Reaper Ministries - particularly the school they fund and govern in Kenya
+- Reaper Ministries - particularly the [school](http://www.reaperministries.org.uk/reaper-ministries-in-action/action-in-malawi/good-hope-school-malawi/) they fund and govern in Malawi
 - Emmanuel International - a small international development agency

 ### Code of ethics